 - Individual.
 This is about personal time management skills and will power.
 Things like: if you start your day with Facebook, or browsing news, or reading some casual stuff, don't be surprised if you're drained by noon, when it occurs to you that you never got down to doing the things that would actually make you call your day a productive one.

 Of those 3 kinds of disruptions, the first two are enrooted in the company's culture, and need to be cured at a company level first.
 In fact, if a company nurtures the culture of keeping everyone's flow and takes care of the good workspace, then it's a lot easier for people to perform at their best on an individual level.
 I mean, not everyone is a personal productivity guru.
 Well, of course, it's in one's own power to stay away from all kinds of online time wasters, and do things successively, one after another, but it's a company who can literally lend a helping hand and contribute a lot to cutting down on multi-tasking as much as possible.
-I will write more about those disruptions, and what can be done to tackle them both at a company level and at an individual level in my future posts.

 You can subscribe to our monthly newsletter here: